mrzealot/preprocessorblog/_posts/2023-01-06-henry-david-thoreau-walden.md

 The elderly try to share their "wisdom" about the great things in life, but if they aren't happy themselves, then what exactly is their qualification for doing so?
 Just because they've been living like crap for longer doesn't give them a platform.
 All ages like to think they have exhausted the possibilities of human existence, but so far none of them have succeeded...
 So let's just try to find a better balance!

 To do this, we should first know what is really, *strictly* necessary.
 Because we can only contemplate higher meaning if we are not always busy chasing things that are not necessary.
 Thoreau's first approximation is a list four: food, shelter, fuel and clothing.
 And while they do cover the necessities, on closer inspection even these can be grouped under a single label: **warmth**.
 The essence of our physical needs is simply to maintain the warmth of life.
-To do this, we need food on the inside (and perhaps the fire to cook it), and shelter, fire, and clothing on the outside.
+To do this, we need food on the inside (and perhaps the fire to cook it), plus shelter, fire, and clothing on the outside.
 And then we can legitimately ask: if all we need is to stay warm, what's all the big fuss about?

 Most luxury and comfort can only get in the way of what's really important.
 The majority of the "mental greats" were intentionally poor on the outside for a reason.
 But nowadays, unfortunately, there are no philosophers anymore, only maybe philosophy professors.
-True philosophers would realize that we should not only know, but also do -- solve the problems of human life practically, not just theoretically.
+True philosophers would realize that we should not only *know*, but also *do* -- solve the problems of human life practically, not just theoretically.

 We do not, of course, criticize people who are rich *on top of* not being poor in spirit.
 Or who are content with their lot and just mind their own business.
 The problem is with the (most populous) class who are constantly complaining about how bad it is for them -- yet they are "doing their duty" anyway!
-Or the ones who are only rich because they're forging their own golden chain themselves!
+Or the ones who are only rich because they're busy forging their own golden chain themselves!

 Our hero, by contrast, is on a completely different path.
 He has always loved and walked in nature, watched the paths, the plants; been a forest ranger to some extent.
 Of course, no one was interested in this or recognized this as "work" -- especially financially.
 But the lack of recognition did *not* lead to the realization that he should do something else or learn to sell himself better!
 Instead, it led to a realization of how to avoid the need to sell at all.
 Living on less, more simply!

 So he decided to take it upon himself to move out into the forest.
 With a single, stiff, ordinary set of clothes on his back, which he of course patched rather than changed.
 And there's wood in the woods anyway, as the name might suggest.
-So all he really needed, apart from food, was shelter.
+So all he really needed, apart from some food, was shelter.
 Some people can get by without it, even in colder climates (in a sleeping bag, for example) -- and in warmer climates it's unnecessary.
 But it does help to get through winter and rainy weather.
 So he set to work with his own two hands (and some borrowed tools).

 Here too, however, we must think strictly in terms of necessities!
 The few square feet offered by a railroad tool shed might do the trick; a few dollars, and then no more rent.
 The tents of the natives also prove that it can be done naturally.
 The "savage" owns his "house" because it is so cheap and easy to do so.
 Meanwhile, the "civilized" man can mostly just rent his, and often couldn't even afford that much if he did the math.